Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

         camera.StartPreview();
         ```

--   For barcode generation, create an instance of the [Tizen.Multimedia.Vision.BarcodeGenerationConfiguration](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeGenerationConfiguration.html) class and set its properties:
+-   For barcode generation, create an instance of the [Tizen.Multimedia.Vision.BarcodeGenerationConfiguration](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeGenerationConfiguration.html) class and set its properties:

-    ```
+    ```csharp
     static BarcodeGenerationConfiguration configGeneration = new BarcodeGenerationConfiguration();

     /// To show message on the generated barcode image